 Research support costs related to other federal funding programs

 The list of eligible and ineligible expenditures provided in this section is not exhaustive.
-Affiliated institutions are encouraged to communicate with their host institution (e.g., financial officer, research grants officer) should they have questions or need help interpreting program guidelines.
+Affiliated organizations are encouraged to communicate with their host institution (e.g., financial officer, research grants officer) should they have questions or need help interpreting program guidelines.

-For more information, please contact email@example.com.
+For more information, contact email@example.com.